lemonmade/sewing-kit-next/README.md

 - [ ] Make `loadConfig` accept an expected config type, fail if providing a service config when expecting a web app (for example)
 - [ ] Maybe allow passing project-level plugins at root, and then they are applied to each project?
 It is a bit weird right now that all plugins will probably need a "all projects" and a "single project" mode
 - [ ] Make sure that running `Workspace#run()` (in test) returns the output that the user would have actually seen
+- [ ] Move the definition of workspace/ web app/ service etc to its own package.
+Same thing with steps, and with plugins.
+Because of the hoops to get module type augmentation working and the interdependencies between various packages, the current setup means that only a subset of the hooks API for sewing-kit can be expressed in `@sewing-kit/types`, since anything that depends on knowledge of `Workspace` (which is a concept defined in `@sewing-kit/core`, which depends on `@sewing-kit/types`) can only be written in `@sewing-kit/core`.
+The problem for plugins and steps is similar, but just generally speaking, those things are all discrete concepts that would be better as their own things.

 ## Errors to handle